winsiderss/systeminformer/README.md

 * Retrieving names for file handles
 * Retrieving names for EtwRegistration objects
 * Setting handle attributes

-KProcessHacker is only available on Windows 7 and above.

 Note that by default, KProcessHacker only allows connections from processes with SeDebugPrivilege.
 To allow Process Hacker to show details